isomerpages/moe-lianhuapri/_learning/Aesthetics/Music.md

 **<u>P1 &amp; P2 Shining Artz Celebration</u>**

-The P1 &amp; P2 Shining Artz Celebration aims to showcase our students’ talents in Performing Arts.
-In the celebration, the students from each class will showcase what they have learnt during the music lessons, such as singing community songs and playing musical instruments.
-Selected students will serve as emcees to introduce the musical performances to the audience.
+The P1 &amp; P2 Shining Artz Celebration provides a platform for our students to perform on stage in front of an audience, largely made up of their parents.
+This is to build up their confidence level and to showcase what they have learned during the music lessons.&nbsp;

+Through the process of preparing for the event, values such as ‘diligence’, ‘resilience’, ‘compassion’ and ‘unity’ are inculcated in our students.

+In addition to musical performances, our students’ visual art works are also displayed.&nbsp; These masterpieces are the final products of what they have been working on during their art lessons.
+The event serves as a celebration of the efforts that our students have put into the mastery of art.**

 |   |   |
 |:---:|:---:|